Category: Authors

 What’s the book about?

-It’s a science fiction, murder mystery, and love story with a twist that the readers won’t see coming.
+It’s science fiction, murder mystery, and love story with a twist that the readers won’t see coming.
 This story’s main theme is about a respiratory therapist in a hospital setting.
 Many books like this one are written by a doctor or nurse, never by a respiratory therapist.

 Now I want to make something very clear.
 This fictional thriller is just that.
 Fiction!!!